jina-ai/jina/docs/fundamentals/flow/client.md

 For this purpose, Jina implements a promise-like interface, letting you specify three kinds of callback functions:

-- `on_done` is executed after successful completion of one request while streaming
+- `on_done` is executed while streaming, after successful completion of each request
-- `on_error` is executed whenever an error occurs in one request while streaming
+- `on_error` is executed while streaming, whenever an error occurs in each request
-- `on_always` is always performed, no matter the success or failure of one request while streaming
+- `on_always` is always performed while streaming, no matter the success or failure of each request

-Note that, these callbacks only work for requests while streaming.
+Note that these callbacks only work for requests (and failures) *inside the stream*, for example inside an Executor.
 If the failure is due to an error happening outside of streaming, then these callbacks will not be triggered.
-For example, a `SIGKILL` from the client OS during the handling of the request will not trigger the callback.
+For example, a `SIGKILL` from the client OS during the handling of the request, or a networking issue, will not trigger the callback.